anandharshan/Dynamic-Combo-Box/README.md

 This is the code we need to add in the HTML file

-<ngd-dynamic-combo-box notesList = 'redemptionNotesList' placeholder = globalVars.tagPlaceholder inputvalue = 'dynabox' configobj = '{customClass: "dynamicSearchBox", maxlength : "100", dropdownCustomClass: "dynamicCBDropDown"}'></ngd-dynamic-combo-box>
+<ngd-dynamic-combo-box notesList = "List" placeholder = "tagPlaceholder" inputvalue = 'input' configobj = '{customClass: "dynamicSearchBox", maxlength : "100", dropdownCustomClass: "dynamicCBDropDown"}'></ngd-dynamic-combo-box>